 Whether you like to use an app on your phone or keep a log with pen and paper, logging your workouts is critical to keeping up your activity.
 Tracking your training gives you a visual reminder of what you’ve accomplished and where you still may need to go.
 You may need to record other factors that influence your training, such as day, weather, what you ate, and how much sleep you got the night before.

 Slow and steady is the name of the game to make running a healthy habit that will last a lifetime.
 Pushing too hard too fast can cause injuries.
 Allow yourself to develop your running at a pace that is manageable and track your mileage.
 Increasing your mileage too much too soon will pose problems.
-For new runners, remember the important of working up to a goal as opposed to putting pressure on yourself to hit the goal right away.
+For new runners, remember the importance of working up to a goal as opposed to putting pressure on yourself to hit the goal right away.
 Take your runs one day at a time and set a goal to run further than you did the day before.
 Small changes to your pace and scenery can help new runners stay motivated and engaged in the journey to the big race.

 Remember that running, like all of your other activities in life, can be slowed by your other responsibilities, such as your career, family, or friends.
 If you plan your workouts just as you would meetings, playdates, or date nights, you’ll make it a habit.
 Place your running dates on your calendar and track your progress.
 Make sure you set your goals in an achievable way to avoid discouragement or frustration.

 Being flexible, open, and prepared will allow you to reach success on your running journey.
 Prepare your bag for running the day before your run.
 Be open with your friends and ask for support.
+For additional support, visit the IAMFit gym in Temple!
+Our trainers and supportive community can give you the personalized help you need to build a better you.